ShaAnder/100DaysPY/Day1-20/Day12_Project-Number_Guessing_Game/course_project/readme.txt

 		-> if ez -> 10 lives play game
 		-> if hard -> 5 lives play gmae
 			-> guess number
-				-> if too high -> remove life, return too high -> add number to guessed / print guesses & try again -> if too low, same as above just return too low -> if win -> victory statement
+				-> if number not a number, warn user for bad input go again else convert number into an integer -> if too high -> remove life, return too high -> add number to guessed / print guesses & try again -> if too low, same as above just return too low -> if win -> victory statement